 In Middle School, we have increased our students’ exposure to their world by offering international language trips to China, France, and Panama.
 Students who didn’t participate in these optional trips participated in local language immersion trips for all three languages.
 These experiences produced no small amount of awe.

-This year, Dr. Zhao and I led a group of 10 students to China, including five students who had never left the country before.
+In 2019, Dr. Zhao and I led a group of 10 students to China, including five students who had never left the country before.
 Imagine how exciting this was for them!

 Our first moment of awe took place on our flight.
 Stop and think about how incredible this was: We left Chicago and 12 hours later we were in China!